The Davenport Series in Olive

 At seventy-nine inches long, the Davenport sofa has a modest footprint.
 Finished with a track arm for a streamlined look, and a t-cushion to elongate the leading edge.
 The sofa has two seat and back cushions, for a subtle nod to the untraditional.
-Upholstered in striking Olive, a flexible sofa to build a design scheme around.
+Upholstered in soothing Cafe, a flexible sofa to build a design scheme around.

 Each sofa and love includes two matching toss cushions.